ian-ross/work-planning-demo/README.md

    generate a feasible schedule that covers all the required shifts.
-   There should also be endpoints to allow admin users to reassign shifts, remove shift assignments, reschedule for cases of illness, set up other ruled for scheduling, etc.
+   There should also be endpoints to allow admin users to reassign shifts, remove shift assignments, reschedule for cases of illness, set up other rules for scheduling, etc.
  - More tests.
 I'm sure there are things that don't quite work, just because I knocked this together pretty quickly.
  - Scheduling algorithms.
-Some of these kinds of problems have polynomial-time algorithms for finding admissible schedules, but it's become clear to me from reading Michalewicz & Fogel that as soon as you move from simple problems to more realistic and interesting problems, where you usually have extra constraints and maybe some kind of measure of satisfaction for the final schedule, you're going to end up going to have to use some sort of heuristic search.
+Some of these kinds of problems have polynomial-time algorithms for finding admissible schedules, but it's become clear to me from reading Michalewicz & Fogel that as soon as you move from simple problems to more realistic and interesting problems (where you usually have extra constraints and maybe some kind of measure of satisfaction for the final schedule), you're going to have to use some sort of heuristic search.
 Whether that's simulated annealing or some kind of evolutionary search depends on the problem details, but it might be interesting to experiment with some options.
  - Maybe try a different Go SQL library?
 I usually use `sqlx`, but a lot of people seem to like `pgx` (probably combined with `pgxscan` to get something like the nice scanning behavior of `sqlx`).
 Or try an ORM?
 I've played with `gorm` a bit, but I'm not super keen on it.

-**TODO**:
- - Swagger docs

 ## Installation requirements

  - Go version: 1.20: it might work with earlier versions, but no